Virgilio Malvezzi: Writing

-In his youth Malvezzi wrote a commentary to Tacitus in the tradition of Justus Lipsius, soon establishing a reputation as a Christian neostoic and anti-Ciceronian humanist.
+In his youth Malvezzi wrote a commentary to Tacitus in the tradition of Justus Lipsius, soon establishing a reputation as a Christian neo-Stoic and anti-Ciceronian humanist.

 Malvezzi used a sententious style, reminiscent of Tacitus and Seneca, which found many admirers even among the Spanish conceptists.
 His taste for the paradoxical and the epigrammatic, for abrupt transitions and contrived obscurity was praised as “elegantly laconic” and was much admired by Olivares who made him the historian of his regime.
 On the other hand, Malvezzi's literary style was criticized for its opacity by the translator Thomas Powell and by John Milton, who unkindly remarked that Malvezzi “can cut Tacitus into slivers and steaks”.

 Malvezzi's anti-Ciceronianism could not be made more evident than by his defense of “obscurity” in Tacitus.
 He regarded Tacitus as the loftiest master of the “laconic style,” no less superior to the “asiatic than pure wine is to watered wine.”
 Its very obscurity imparts to the reader the same pleasure deriving from the metaphor inasmuch as it challenges him to integrate the apparent gaps in the sentence by intervening with his own wit.
 Malvezzi's style has been lavishly praised in Gracián's Agudeza y arte de ingenio.
 In Gracián's eyes Malvezzi's peculiar genius was to have combined the critical style of a historian with the 'sententious' style of the philosopher (Agudeza, Discurso 62, 380–1).

 His political thought was in the tradition of Machiavelli.
 He composed a series of political biographies of famous princes from Roman and Jewish history probably reminiscent of Xenophon's Cyropaedia where it is easy to recognise Machiavelli's lasting influence: Romulo (1629), Tarquinio il Superbo (1632), and Davide perseguitato (1634).
 His Tarquin openly argues the case for dissimulation in politics.

 His biography of Olivares (Ritratto del Privato Politico Christiano) has been called hagiography.
 It argued that he was right to invoke the reason of state on behalf of the Spanish Empire.